Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Prediction of physical observables

-We observe a deviation between our results presented in Table \ref{table:average decay width in terms of angular observables} and previous prediction reported in \cite{Ivanov:2024iat}.
+We observe a deviation between our results presented in Table \ref{table:average decay width in terms of angular observables} and previous predictions reported in \cite{Ivanov:2024iat}.
 The primary source of this discrepancy lies in the form factors, specifically $A_{1}$, $A_{2}$ and $V$, which play a dominant role in determining the transversity amplitudes for the light lepton channels.
-Minor contributions come from inputs such as $m_{b}$ and $\Lambda_{QCD}$, and some other hadronic parameters.
-We have checked our result by comparing $\mathcal{B}(B_{c}^{-}\rightarrow D^{*-}(\rightarrow D^{-}\pi^{0}) \ell^{+}\ell^{-})$ from Table \ref{table:average decay width in terms of angular observables} with an independent calculation of $\mathcal{B}(B_{c}^{-}\rightarrow D^{*-}\ell^{+}\ell^{-})$ using the expression defined section \ref{subsubsection:decay width and branching ratios} and multiplying it by $\mathcal{B}(D^{*-}\rightarrow D^{-}\pi^{0})$, in each $q^{2}$ bin.
-We have observed the two values to be in good agreement with each other, thereby, validating our results.
-Furthermore, our analysis allows for a test of lepton flavor universality through the branching ratios in the fourth $q^{2}$ bin, defined as:
+Minor contributions arise from inputs such as $m_{b}$ and $\Lambda_{QCD}$, as well as other hadronic parameters.
+We have checked our result by comparing $\mathcal{B}(B_{c}^{-}\rightarrow D^{*-}(\rightarrow D^{0}\pi^{-}) \ell^{+}\ell^{-})$ from Table \ref{table:average decay width in terms of angular observables} with an independent calculation of $\mathcal{B}(B_{c}^{-}\rightarrow D^{*-}\ell^{+}\ell^{-})$ using the expression defined in section \ref{subsubsection:decay width and branching fractions} and multiplying it by $\mathcal{B}(D^{*-}\rightarrow D^{0}\pi^{-})$, in each $q^{2}$ bin.
+We have observed that the two values are in good agreement with each other, thereby validating our results.
+Furthermore, our analysis allows for a test of lepton flavor universality through the branching fractions in the fourth $q^{2}$ bin, defined as:

-and is found to be $0.408(12)$ in this work.
+and is found to be $0.408(11)$ in this work.

-Having completed the CP averaged observables and branching ratios, next we turn our attention to some prominent and well studied observables, namely the forward backward asymmetry $A_{FB}$, the $D^{*}$ longitudinal and transverse polarization fractions $F_{L}$ and $F_{T}$ respectively.
+Having completed the CP-averaged observables and branching fractions, next we turn our attention to some prominent and well-studied observables, namely the forward-backward asymmetry $A_{FB}$, the $D^{*}$ longitudinal and transverse polarization fractions $F_{L}$ and $F_{T}$ respectively.
 We take the expressions previously discussed in Eqns.\eqref{eqn:forward backward asymmetry} and \eqref{eqn:lepton polarization} in subsection \ref{subsubsection:Angular analysis} and present plots depicting the $q^{2}$ distribution of these observables in Figs.\ref{fig:AFB in terms of angular observables} and \ref{fig:FL and FT in terms of angular observables}.

 To facilitate comparison with experimental measurements, we also compute the $q^{2}$ averaged values of these observables.
 The averaging is performed using the following expression

 where $\mathcal{A}=A_{FB}$, $F_{L}$ or $F_{T}$.
 We calculate the average values of these observables in separate $q^{2}$ bins and present them in Table \ref{table:average of physical observables}.